QuintessaQ/CS_interview_cheatsheet/The Technical Interview Cheat Sheet.md

 - Uses a queue to store information about the tree while it traverses a tree.
 	- Because it uses a queue it is more memory intensive than **depth first search**.
 	- The queue uses more memory because it needs to stores pointers
+- in unweighted graphs it can be used to construct a shortest path from u to v.
 #### Time Complexity:
 - Search: Breadth First Search: O(|V| + |E|)